 The primary objective here is to enable computers to process their environment and understand the world through sight.
 Whenever machines understand the world around them, they can navigate through it and make better decisions.

-But before we discuss applications of DL in computer vision, let’s first define it.
+But before we discuss applications of deep learning in computer vision, let’s first define it.

 Computer vision is the field in AI that concentrates on enabling machines or computers to see.
 This means identifying and processing images just like humans do and provide an appropriate output.